STAPM/smkfreediv2/README.md

 The `smkfreediv2` package contains functions which read in raw data files, process them into clean output variables, and combines all data files into a single output data table.
-The **inputs** are the raw Smoking Toolkit Study (STS) data files obtained from…
+The **inputs** are the raw Smoking Toolkit Study (STS) data files in SPSS data format.

-The package also downloads data from the Office for Health Improvement and Disparities (OHID) local tobacco profiles.
-To use this package you will also need to install [`fingertipsR`](https://github.com/ropensci/fingertipsR).
+The package uses data on smoking prevalence from the Office for Health Improvement and Disparities (OHID) local tobacco profiles.
+The functions in the package download these data using a separate R package.
+To use `smkfreediv2` you will also need to install [`fingertipsR`](https://github.com/ropensci/fingertipsR).

 ``` r